timidrokin/english-for-designers/03-content-first/index.md

 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/934c107d-0b53-4814-86e8-7c2f7b0a168c" width=30% height=30%>

-but just call me Timi and i'm a product photographer.
+but call me Timi and i'm a product photographer.
 I try to put a lot of colors into my photos and I look for interesting details.
-Outside of photography, I played ice hockey at a professional level for 16 years, also I would describe myself as very spontaneous guy and this is where my other hobby come from.
+Outside of photography, I played ice hockey at a professional level for 16 years.
+Also I would describe myself as very spontaneous guy and this is where my other hobby come from.
 Travelling.
-I try to develop in all possible directions and experiment a lot and try basically everything in photography.
+I try to develop in all possible directions and try everything in photography.

 ## Navigation